irritant/WAC-2016-Tutorial/README.markdown

 Both of the sample projects included with this tutorial use AttackDecayEnvelope.
 You can emulate DecayEnvelope by setting `attackTime` to `0` and setting `peakValue` to the same value as `startValue`.

-You could expand the envelope generator to add other stages<sup>*</sup> but attack and decay will be sufficient for simple percussion sounds.
+You could expand the envelope generator to add other stages (see my [WebAHDSR](https://github.com/irritant/WebAHDSR) project for an example) but attack and decay will be sufficient for simple percussion sounds.

-<sup>*</sup> See my [WebAHDSR](https://github.com/irritant/WebAHDSR) project for an example.

 # 3. Sample Project: Creating Percussion Sounds with Subtractive Synthesis